drelor-online/cannacoin-reddit-tipbot/README.md

-`!ananos 1 This is great!`
+`!poop 1 This is great!`

-This will tip a redditor 1 Ananos. !ananos <amount> must be the first thing in your message OR the last thing.
+This will tip a redditor 1 Poopstar. !poop <amount> must be the first thing in your message OR the last thing.
 Such, this is also a valid tip:

-`This is great! !ananos 1`
+`This is great! !poop 1`